syedtihaamahmad/MLQSE/README.md

 # MLQSE

 Deep Learning Quantum State tomography.
 Follow the notebook step by step to generate the results.
+I received above 99% Fidelity for estimating a simple qubit state.